 A PDF of the desicion tree can be found on this link

 Child Performance Licensing will apply to your performances if you have any children of compulsory school age taking part and one of the below apply.
-In practice, in England, this means any children in year 11 or below.
+In practice, in England and Wales, this means any children in year 11 or below.
 You need to comply if any of the following apply:

 Tickets are sold or other charges made (i.e. fee to participate, donations collected).